-Due to its high recharge rate, the Inland Sand-and-Gravel Aquifer in Santa Rosa County is capable of providing regionally-significant quantities of water.
+Due to its high recharge rate, the Inland Sand-and-Gravel Aquifer in Region II is capable of providing regionally-significant quantities of water.
 Through this project, a ground water flow model was developed to assess and identify the volume of water available from the aquifer.
 The study area for this effort is that portion of Santa Rosa and Okaloosa counties lying between the Blackwater and Yellow rivers.
 In previous years, significant data were gathered, which involved constructing project-specific monitoring wells, determining aquifer hydraulic properties, mapping aquifer unit thicknesses, and measuring ground-water levels and stream discharge.
 An aquifer model was then developed and calibrated.
-The model is currently being updated to include the transient response of the aquifer to the recent drought and to incorporate LiDAR elevation data.

 A pipeline from the inland Sand-and-Gravel Aquifer wellfield to the coastal area was completed in late 2003.
 Since then, potable water withdrawals from the wellfield have increased to nearly four MGD.
 This water is being conveyed south to alleviate pumping demand from the Floridan Aquifer along the coast.
-Based on this work and continuing development of the inland wellfield, it is anticipated that the regional and county utilities will continue to increase withdrawals from the Sand-and-Gravel Aquifer, thereby limiting coastal Floridan Aquifer withdrawals.